Saab JAS 39 Gripen: Hungary

 Following Hungary's membership of NATO in 1999, there were several proposals to achieve a NATO-compatible fighter force.
 Considerable attention went into studying second-hand aircraft options as well as modifying the nation's existing MiG-29 fleet.
 In 2001, Hungary received several offers of new and used aircraft from various nations, including Sweden, Belgium, Israel, Turkey, and the US.
 Although the Hungarian government initially intended to procure the F-16, in November 2001 it was in the process of negotiating a 10-year lease contract for 12 Gripen aircraft, with an option to purchase the aircraft at the end of the lease period.

 As part of the procurement arrangements, Saab had offered an offset deal valued at 110 per cent of the cost of the 14 fighters.
 Initially, Hungary had planned to lease several Batch II aircraft; however, the inability to conduct aerial refuelling and weapons compatibility limitations had generated Hungarian misgivings.
 The contract was renegotiated and was signed on 2 February 2003 for a total of 14 Gripens, which had originally been A/B standard and had undergone an extensive upgrade process to the NATO-compatible C/D 'Export Gripen' standard.
 The last aircraft deliveries took place in December 2007.

 While the Hungarian Air Force operates a total of 14 Gripen aircraft under lease, in 2011, the country reportedly intended to purchase these aircraft outright.
 However, in January 2012, the Hungarian and Swedish governments agreed to extend the lease period for a further 10 years; according to Hungarian Defense Minister Csaba Hende, the agreement represented considerable cost savings.

 Two Gripens were lost in crashes in May and June 2015, leaving 12 Gripens in operation.
 From 2017, Hungary returned to operating 14 fighters.

 In August 2021, a contract was signed with Saab to modernise the Gripen fleet of the Hungarian Air Force.
 The radar will be upgraded to PS-05/Mk4 and the software will be upgraded to MS 20 Block 2 level.
 New weapons would be added to the arsenal of the Hungarian Gripens.
 The IRIS-T missiles were ordered in December 2021.

 In February 2024, it was announced that a contract was signed to buy four additional Gripen C aircraft.

+By June 2026 the four newly ordered MS20 Block 2 Gripens were delivered to Kecskemét, activating a lease-to-ownership clause that schedules transfer of Hungary's 14 original C/D airframes to full ownership by the end of 2026.

+On 24 August 2026, one Hungarian Gripen crashed near the town of Szolnok.
+The pilot ejected safely.